kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <a name="jquery-get-script"></a>
 <h5 class="h5-guide">Use jQuery.getScript</h5>
-`$.getScript()` loads a single JavaScript file via AJAX.
+`.getScript` loads a single JavaScript file via AJAX.
 A common practice is to use a callback function to execute code in the file after it loads.

 `index.html` looks the same as before, but we're adding a file called `loadFile.js` while updating `scripts.js` (<a href="/samples/ajax-tutorial-samples/sample16/" target="blank">view the example</a>):
 {% prism markup %}